Can you fund my film?

 What is your relationship with University of Edinburgh?

 SDI is based within Edinburgh College of Art at the University of Edinburgh and receives in-kind support from the institution for providing masterclasses and access to SDI’s industry network to film students and staff.
 SDI’s founder and director, Noe Mendelle is a part-time research professor and filmmaker at Edinburgh College of Art, specialising in creative documentary language and practice.
 She teaches Postgraduates and supervises PhDs by practice in Documentary.
 Sonja Henrici is co-director of SDI and her specialism centres on production, distribution, and new business and impact models in film.
-She produces other members of staff: Emma Davie, active filmmaker and Reader in Film & TV.
+She sometimes produces other members of staff: Emma Davie, active filmmaker and Reader in Film & TV.
 Emma leads the MFA in Directing Documentary, and Dr Amy Hardie filmmaker, researcher and part time tutor for postgraduates, and co-supervisor of PhDs by practice.

 You can learn more about Postgraduate Film opportunities at the University of Edinburgh here.